When the current ERP starts getting in the way

 • Reduce the risk of a costly, distracting transformation

-• Improve the odds that the business makes the right change at the right time
+• Improve the odds of making the right change at the right time

 • Protect leadership attention from being drained by a bad decision